 The output shaft of the auxiliary gearbox is a crucial component that bears a significant torque during vehicle operation.
 Therefore, it requires high strength.

-Technical requirements of the drawing: material 40Cr, medium frequency induction hardening at R angle and spline, hardening layer depth at R angle ≥ 5mm, hardening layer at spline should be 5-8mm from the tooth bottom.
+The technical requirements of the drawing include using material 40Cr and medium frequency induction hardening at R angle and spline.
+The hardening layer depth at R angle should be ≥ 5mm, and the hardening layer at spline should be 5-8mm from the tooth bottom.
 Additionally, the surface hardness should be ≥ 55HRC.
 The matrix should be quenched and tempered, and the hardness should be 235-265HBW.

 At the beginning of 2019, the market reported that the output shaft of the auxiliary box broke frequently when customers drove between 30000-100000 km.
 Through analyzing the failed parts, the following reasons for the fractures were identified:

-2) The chamfer of the oil hole of the auxiliary box output shaft is 0.5mm × 45 °, due to the sharp angle effect, quenching cracking tends to be large, and quenching cracks also exist.
+- The chamfer of the oil hole of the auxiliary box output shaft is 0.5mm × 45°.
+Due to the sharp angle effect, quenching cracking tends to be large, and quenching cracks are present.

 Related reading: Quenching Crack vs. Forging Crack vs. Grinding Crack

-This article mainly analyzes the cause of the fracture of the output shaft of the auxiliary box from the principle, and formulates a series of improvement measures to address the issue.
-The analysis is based on principles, and the measures are designed to effectively solve the problem of the fracture of the output shaft of the auxiliary box.
+This article provides an analysis of the causes of output shaft fractures in the auxiliary box and proposes a series of improvement measures to address the issue.
+The analysis is based on principles, and the measures are designed to effectively solve the problem of output shaft fractures in the auxiliary box.

 1. Failure analysis